isblab/IMP_Toolbox/docs/af_pipeline/RigidBodies.md

     domains=domains,
     output_dir=args.output,
     output_format="txt",
-    save_structure=True, # if set to True, you will get each rigid body as a separate PDB no_plddt_filter_for_structure=True, # if set to True, pLDDT filter will be ignored for saving the PDB )
+    save_structure=True, # if set to True, you will get each rigid body as a separate PDB/CIF structure_file_type="pdb",
+    no_plddt_filter_for_structure=True, # if set to True, pLDDT filter will be ignored for saving the PDB )
 ```